impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-5-content.md

 If `$no_rehash` was not set (i.e. if the user did NOT pass `--no-rehash` as an argument), then we run `rbenv command rehash` and send any errors to `/dev/null`.
 We'll examine the `rbenv rehash` command more fully when we get to the `libexec/rbenv-rehash` file.
 But in brief, this command generates the shim files for any Ruby dependencies we've installed.

 Why would someone pass the `--no-rehash` flag?
-According to [the `How RBENV Hooks Into Your Shell` section of the `README` file](https://github.com/rbenv/rbenv#how-rbenv-hooks-into-your-shell){:target="_blank" rel="noopener"}, rehashing gems can add latency to your shell startup.
+According to [the `How RBENV Hooks Into Your Shell` section of the `README` file](https://github.com/rbenv/rbenv#how-rbenv-hooks-into-your-shell){:target="_blank" rel="noopener" }, rehashing gems can add latency to your shell startup.
 If you want to avoid this latency and think rehashing every time you open a new terminal tab is overkill, pass the `--no-rehash` flag.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>